robertsanchisalvarez/robertsanchisalvarez.github.io/_pages/cv.md

 Professional Experience
 ======
 * Instructor of Record, Department of Spanish, Italian and Portuguese, University of Virginia (2023-present)
-  * Courses taught: Perspectives on Modern Spain (1800–present), Texts and Interpretation from the Global Hispanophone, Business Spanish.
+  * Courses taught: Perspectives on Modern Spain (1800–present); Texts and Interpretation from the Global Hispanophone; Business Spanish.
   * Graduate Instructor, Spanish Language and Culture intermediate and beginner.

-Research and Cuatorial Experience
+Research and Curatorial Experience
 ======
 * Project Lead
   *El Látigo Nacional* Repatriation Project (Fall 2022–Present)